ome/devspace/README.md

     VM will boot from volume, you no longer have to attach additional volumes.
 The size of the volume can be set by `-e vm_size=100`

-Install the various ansible roles and run the playbook:
+Install the various ansible roles and run the playbook.
+The following commands need to be executed from the ``ansible`` subdirectory:

     (dev) $ cd infrastructure/ansible
     (dev) $ ansible-galaxy install -r requirements.yml